 - Steady employment

-- Two occupants or less per bedroom
+- Two occupants or fewer per bedroom

 - Application fee (to make up for the time you’re investing in screening them)